JustSerhii/NumMethodsLab1/README.md

-Знайти найменший корiнь нелiнiйного рiвняння (x−1)^3 + 0.5e^x = 0 методом дихотомiї, модифiкованим методом Ньютона та методом простої iтерацiї з точнiстю ε = 10^−4
-. Знайти апрiорну та апостерiорну оцiнку кiлькостi крокiв. Початковий промiжок та початкове наближення обрати однакове для обох методiв (якщо це можливо), порiвняти результати роботи методiв мiж собою.
+Find the smallest root of the nonlinear equation (x−1)^3 + 0.5e^x = 0 by the dichotomy method, modified Newton's method and the simple iteration method with an accuracy of ε = 10^−4 .
+Find the a priori and a posteriori estimate of the number of steps.
+Choose the same initial interval and initial approximation for both methods (if possible), compare the results of the methods.